zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/1-labs-setup-environment/setup-environment.md

 ## **Task 5**: Confirm access to OCI Language Services
-This step ensures you are able to access OCI Language Service.
+This step ensures you can access OCI Language Service.

 Policy Pre-requisites:
-Please verify below policy that was created on Task 2, if it does not exists go ahead and add it.
+Please verify the below policy that was created on Task 2, if it does not exist go ahead and add it.

     <copy>